File Sharing and Copyright

 Use technology wisely.
 You are responsible for the choices you make, including the choice to use P2P technology.

-When you use University resources you must not only obey the law, you must comply with Universitywide and UCSC policies.
+When you use university resources you must not only obey the law, you must comply with universitywide and UC Santa Cruz policies.
 The UC Electronic Communications Policy provides for sanctions for people who repeatedly violate copyright law.
-Student infringers also are subject to sanctions under the Universitywide Policy on Student Conduct and Discipline.
+Student infringers also are subject to sanctions under the universitywide Policy on Student Conduct and Discipline.

-Related UC Santa Cruz policies and materials include the information on this web page, plus:
+Related UC Santa Cruz policies and materials include:

-Please review these UCSC’s polices and be aware of our enforcement procedures.
+Please review these UCSC policies and be aware of our enforcement procedures.

 DMCA Notice Response